pairinteraction/pairinteraction/docs/contribute/repo.rst

 If you are planning to contribute to the C++ backend it might be beneficial to do a :ref:`manual build <manual>`:

     * Install the :ref:`build dependencies <system_setup>` for running the build system and a package manager for managing the Python dependencies.
 In addition, you need to install dependencies of the C++ backend.
 If you are using GNU/Linux or OS X, dependencies can be found in the Dockerfiles that are located in the :github:`docker branch <tree/docker/docker>`.
-If you are using Windows, you can use `VCPKG`_ with :github:`our configuration file <tree/master/vcpkg.json>` to install the dependencies.
+If you are using Windows, you can use `vcpkg`_ with :github:`our configuration file <tree/master/vcpkg.json>` to install the dependencies.
 Afterwards, create and activate a python environment and install the necessary build dependencies

     .. code-block:: bash